What is runtime application self-protection and how it works

 Why Do You Need It?

-Many security measures are taught to look for specific signatures and spot the signature of a specific vulnerability.
+Many security measures are taught to look for specific signatures and spot the signs of a specific vulnerability.
 RASP is unique because it can adapt to an application’s unique security needs–and it can look for entire categories of issues, rather than a single unique signature.

 This means that RASP is closely attuned to the unique security needs of a specific application and can respond accordingly based on context.